backstage/backstage/docs/features/techdocs/how-to-guides.md

 ---
 id: how-to-guides
-title: TechDocs "HOW TO" guides
+title: 'TechDocs "HOW TO" guides'
-sidebar_label: "HOW TO" guides
+sidebar_label: '"HOW TO" guides'
-description: TechDocs "HOW TO" guides related to TechDocs
+description: 'TechDocs "HOW TO" guides related to TechDocs'
 ---

 ## How to migrate from TechDocs Basic to Recommended deployment approach?